Brian Dooreck MD

 Low-carb diets lead to water weight loss.
 I'll explain it.

-With a reduced carbohydrate intake, your body goes to its carbohydrates reserves, which are stored with water.
-The problem is that the weight comes right back on, although maybe slowly, once you start eating carbohydrates again.
+With a reduced carbohydrate intake, your body goes to its carbohydrate reserves, which are stored in water.
+The problem is that the weight comes back on, although maybe slowly, once you start eating carbohydrates again.

 The real goal is the long-term sustainability of weight loss.
-The above mentioned, "extreme" low-carb diets are not likely maintainable for the long-term.
-Yes, you may lose weight initially, but you will likely put it back on again in time.
+Those mentioned above "extreme" low-carb diets are not likely maintainable for the long term.
+Yes, you may lose weight initially, but you will probably put it back on again in time.

 The Overall Diet

-If you eliminate carbs from your diet or fat for that matter, the question is what are you replacing those calories (energy needed by the body) with?
-The quality of your overall diet is the most important factor for maintaining a sustainable goal weight.
+If you eliminate carbs from your diet or fat, what are you replacing those calories (energy needed by the body) with?
+The quality of your diet is essential for maintaining a sustainable goal weight.

 Carbs and Health Benefits